RinieH/azure-docs/articles/security/fundamentals/production-network.md

 Because Microsoft owns its own network circuits between datacenters, these attributes help the Azure offering achieve 99.9+ percent network availability without the need for traditional third-party internet service providers.

 ## Connection to production network and associated firewalls
-The Azure network internet traffic flow policy directs traffic to the Azure production network that's located in the nearest regional datacenter within the US.
+The Azure network internet traffic flow policy directs traffic to the Azure production network that's located in the nearest regional datacenter.
 Because the Azure production datacenters maintain consistent network architecture and hardware, the traffic flow description that follows applies consistently to all datacenters.

 After internet traffic for Azure is routed to the nearest datacenter, a connection is established to the access routers.
 These access routers serve to isolate traffic between Azure nodes and customer-instantiated VMs.
 Network infrastructure devices at the access and edge locations are the boundary points where ingress and egress filters are applied.
 These routers are configured through a tiered access-control list (ACL) to filter unwanted network traffic and apply traffic rate limits, if necessary.
 Traffic that is allowed by ACL is routed to the load balancers.
 Distribution routers are designed to allow only Microsoft-approved IP addresses, provide anti-spoofing, and establish TCP connections that use ACLs.